FatihKoz/DisposableBasic/README.md

 * Manual Awarding and Manual Payment features
 * Aircraft state control (in use, in air, on ground)
 * IVAO/VATSIM Network Presence Check (with additional callsign checks)
+* Support for IVAO/VATSIM audits (works with presence check results and data)
 * Pirep Auto Rejecting capabilities,
 * Some widgets to enhance any page/layout as per virtual airline needs
 * Database checks (to identify errors easily when needed)